rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

 The mandrakes give forth fragrance, and beside our doors are all choice fruits, new as well as old, which I have laid up for you, O my beloved. ^0713

-Oh that you were like a brother to me who nursed at my mother’s breasts!
+Oh that you were like a brother to me who nursed at my mother's breasts!
 If I found you outside, I would kiss you, and none would despise me. ^0801

-I would lead you and bring you into the house of my mother — she who used to teach me.
+I would lead you and bring you into the house of my mother--she who used to teach me.
 I would give you spiced wine to drink, the juice of my pomegranate. ^0802

 His left hand is under my head, and his right hand embraces me! ^0803

 I adjure you, O daughters of Jerusalem, that you not stir up or awaken love until it pleases. ^0804

-Who is that coming up from the wilderness, leaning on her beloved?
-Under the apple tree I awakened you.
+Who is that coming up from the wilderness, leaning on her beloved?Under the apple tree I awakened you.
 There your mother was in labor with you; there she who bore you was in labor. ^0805

 Set me as a seal upon your heart, as a seal upon your arm, for love is strong as death, jealousy is fierce as the grave.
-Its flashes are flashes of fire, the very flame of the Lord. ^0806
+Its flashes are flashes of fire, the very flame of the LORD. ^0806

 Many waters cannot quench love, neither can floods drown it.
 If a man offered for love all the wealth of his house, he would be utterly despised. ^0807